digital-dream-labs/oskr-owners-manual/doc/vector_maintenance_tasks.md

 # Appendix 2: Vector Maintenance Tasks

-This covers serveral tasks used to maintain all Vectors that are not specific to OSKR.
+This covers several tasks used to maintain all Vectors that are not specific to OSKR.

 ## Factory Reset